Thomas-Walker-Lynch/DA2X/README.md

   If after pop byte_n is equal to the inclusive upper bound of a binary interval, the array contracts to that size.

+## Allocation nomenclature

+   alloc   - reserves memory large enough to hold a TM2x struct format  - sets field values for TM2x struct, allocates space for data. make    - allocates and formats a TM2x struct init    - gives allocated contained data programmer supplied values

+  alloc can be either static or on the stack, `alloc_static`; or it can be on the heap, `alloc_heap`;

+  All Tm2x structs must go through alloc, format, and init before being read.

+  When the words 'read' or 'write' appear in a function name, the read destination, or the write source is a pointer to a location and one element is copied.
+For reads the copy source is in the array.
+For writes the copy destination is in the array.
+Otherwise both operations are just copies.

+  When the word 'copy' appears in a function name, the read destination, or the write source is another array rather than just one element.

 ## Files